--

-e.

-•

-L J

 SAA (Supplemental Alert Adapter) Device that permits alerting equipment to be connected to an analog multiline telephone jack so that people working in noisy or remote areas of a building can be alerted to incoming calls.

+SA buttons

+Telephone buttons that provide access to both inside and

+outside calls.

-SA buttons Telephone buttons that provide access to both inside and outside calls. satellite system In a private network , a communications system that is directly connected to and located within 200 miles of the local system. screen pop Refers to a computer-telephony software application that takes caller information (for example, provided by Caller ID service), queries a database, and displays a screen with information about the caller onto a user's PC screen.
+satellite system In a private network, a communications system that is directly connected to and located within 200 miles of the local system.

+Refers to a computer-telephony software application that screen pop takes caller information (for example, provided by Caller ID service), queries a database, and displays a screen with information about the caller onto a user's PC screen.
 Screen pop requires that an identifying number or code be available to identify the calling party.
-See also CTI link .
-SDN (Software Defined Network) AT&T private networking service created by specialized software within the public network. series configuration A private network arrangement where either two or four or more communications systems are connected in a line, with no particular system acting as the hub system .
-See also star configuration .
-SID [station (extension) identification] signaling Sending of information between devices to set up, maintain, or cease a connection such as a telephone call. signaling simplex signaling maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a simplex signaling maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a telecommunications channel.
-Industry-standard touch-tone or rotary-dial telephone that handles one call at a time and is connected to the system simplex signaling single-line telephone maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a telecommunications channel.
-Industry-standard touch-tone or rotary-dial telephone that handles one call at a time and is connected to the system via an extension jack on a 012, 016, or 008 OPT module. simplex signaling single-line telephone slot maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a telecommunications channel.
-Industry-standard touch-tone or rotary-dial telephone that handles one call at a time and is connected to the system via an extension jack on a 012, 016, or 008 OPT module.
-Position in a carrier for a module; numbered from 0.
-(Station Message Detail Recording) Feature that captures simplex signaling single-line telephone slot SMDR maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a telecommunications channel.
-Industry-standard touch-tone or rotary-dial telephone that handles one call at a time and is connected to the system via an extension jack on a 012, 016, or 008 OPT module.
-Position in a carrier for a module; numbered from 0.
-(Station Message Detail Recording) Feature that captures usage information on incoming and outgoing calls.
-Printer used to produce SMDR reports.
-Connected to the simplex signaling single-line telephone slot SMDR SMDR printer Software Defined maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a telecommunications channel.
-Industry-standard touch-tone or rotary-dial telephone that handles one call at a time and is connected to the system via an extension jack on a 012, 016, or 008 OPT module.
-Position in a carrier for a module; numbered from 0.
-(Station Message Detail Recording) Feature that captures usage information on incoming and outgoing calls.
-Printer used to produce SMDR reports.
-Connected to the system via an RS-232 jack on the processor module . simplex signaling single-line telephone slot SMDR SMDR printer Software Defined Network maintain, or cease a connection such as a telephone call.
-Transmission of signals in one direction only across a telecommunications channel.
-Industry-standard touch-tone or rotary-dial telephone that handles one call at a time and is connected to the system via an extension jack on a 012, 016, or 008 OPT module.
-Position in a carrier for a module; numbered from 0.
-(Station Message Detail Recording) Feature that captures usage information on incoming and outgoing calls.
-Printer used to produce SMDR reports.
+See also CTI link.
+SDN (Software Defined Network) AT&T private networking service created by specialized software within the public network. series A private network arrangement where either two or four or configuration more communications systems are connected in a line, with no particular system acting as the hub system.
+See also star configuration.
+Service Observing A feature available in Release 6.1 and later systems that allows one extension to listen in on (observe) calls that arrive at another extension.
+SID [station (extension) identification] signaling Sending of information between devices to set up, maintain, or cease a connection such as a telephone call. simplex signaling Transmission of signals in one direction only across a telecommunications channel. single-line Industry-standard touch-tone or rotary-dial telephone that telephone handles one call at a time and is connected to the system via an extension jack on a 012, 016 (T/R), or 008 OPT module. slot Position in a carrier for a module; numbered from 0.
+SMDR (Station Message Detail Recording) Feature that captures usage information on incoming and outgoing calls.
+SMDR printer Printer used to produce SMDR reports.
 Connected to the system via an RS-232 jack on the processor module.
 See SDN.
-Pause, Stop, or End-of-Dialing signal in a programmed star configuration station station jack

-A private network arrangement where either three or more communications systems are connected with one system acting as the hub system.
+Software Defined Network Pause, Stop, or End-of-Dialing signal in a programmed special character dialing sequence such as a speed dial number.
+SPM (System Programming and Maintenance) DOS-, UNIX-, or Windows-based application for programming the system. square key Configuration in Key mode operation in which all outside lines appear on all telephones. star configuration A private network arrangement where either three or more communications systems are connected with one system acting as the hub system.
 See also series configuration.